CareerCruising/Interview.Test.QA/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.1.

+## Code Owner(s):
+In case of questions about this codebase, contact:
+@Andre Rajfura
+@Fahad Daryaee

+> Code owner is someone that understands the codebase and able to on-board others on it.
+Code owners are expected to take responsibility for the repository and keep an eye on changes made by other people.
+If you want to make a substantial change to a repository it's polite to talk it over with the code owner first.
+Code owners are not responsible for making the changes to the repository.

+see ""Weak code ownership"" https://martinfowler.com/bliki/CodeOwnership.html"

 ## Local Node Environment

 Angular needs Node.js.
 Go to nodejs.org and download the latest version of Node.js